loafey/master-thesis/Proposal/Proposal/1. Intro.typ

 Linear logic models the problems of shared and mutable data, both of which are of critical importance in system-level programming.

-The plan of this thesis is to compile and extend the functional system-level language System-Level Functional Language (SLFL).
+The plan of our thesis is to compile and extend System-Level Functional Language.
 The language is created by Jean-Philippe Bernardy, which in turn is based on Girard's linear logic.
 SLFL is proposed as an alternative to system-level languages, as well as being an intermediate compilation target for functional languages.

 == Related work

 The first paper to introduce is _Lilac: a functional programming language based on linear logic_ @lilac1994.
 The paper gives an implementation of a type inference algorithm, similar in style to Milner's algorithm W @milner1978theory.
 Lilac also extends the lambda calculus with recursion and datatypes.
 However, the focus of Lilac is not how to compile efficient machine code.

 Secondly, in _Efficient Implementation of a Linear Logic Programming Language_
 @efficient1998 the authors give an implementation of a compiler for the linear